 2018 Summer Mini Conference - St. Catharines, Ontario

 This is a one-day conference, open to all labour activists.
-The mini conference will run from 8 am - 4 pm and will feature 3-8 workshops, and networking opportunities.
+The mini conference will feature eight workshops from which delegates will be able to choose four, and networking opportunities.
 Lunch and coffee breaks are included!